Internal Parasites and Deworming, Pet Care Basics, Shelter and Rescue Resources

 How Do Dogs Get Roundworms?

 Roundworm eggs are passed in an infected animal’s feces.
 These eggs are then ingested by another animal through contaminated feces, soil, or water or by eating a small rodent.
-Mothers can also transfer roundworm larvae to her babies before birth and in her milk during nursing.
+Mothers can also transfer roundworm larvae to her babies before birth.

 When the eggs enter the body, they release larvae that mature and mate in the small intestine, and then they lay eggs that are passed in the feces.
 Other larvae migrate through the body and go to the respiratory system or enter body tissues where they can become encysted in the tissue and pop out during times of stress or pregnancy.